rabix/benten/Readme.md

    Python which you wish to keep but still want to install Benten.
 You can create a virtual env with Python > 3.7 and invoke the installation commands from there.
+3. If you are using VS Code, if you install the server after loading a CWL file you will have to restart VS Code.

 ### Special instructions for Ubuntu Linux